Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

-where $\lambda^*$ is the same one in the definition of $g^*$. \end{snewthm}
+where $\lambda^*$ is the same one in the definition of $g^*$. \end{theorem}

 By comparing the expressions for $g^*$ and $f^*$, we immediately conclude that they have the same signs so solving (\ref{single_stage_surrogate}) leads to a Fisher consistent solution to the original problem in (\ref{single_stage_original}).
 The proof consists of several steps.
-For any decision function $f$, we say that $f$ is feasible meaning that $f$ satisfies the risk constraint in the surrogate problem (\ref{single_stage_surrogate}), and for any two feasible functions, $f_1$ and $f_2$, ``$f_1$ is non-inferior to $f_2$'' means that the objective function in (\ref{single_stage_surrogate}) is less than the one for $f_2$.
+For any decision function $f$, we say that $f$ is feasible meaning that $f$ satisfies the risk constraint in the surrogate problem (\ref{single_stage_surrogate}), and for any two feasible functions, $f_1$ and $f_2$, ``$f_1$ is non-inferior to $f_2$'' means that the objective function in (\ref{single_stage_surrogate}) is less than or equal to the one for $f_2$, and ``$f_1$ is superior to $f_2$'' if the objective function is strictly less than.

 From now on, we assume $\eta\in(0,1]$ and $\tau\in (\tau_{\min},\tau_{\max})$.
 By the definitions of $\mathcal{V}_{\phi}$ and $\mathcal{R}_{\psi}$, we note